Elsa Fornero: Pension reform and exodus case

 Fornero assumed the role of minister in the Monti government, boasting twenty years of experience in the study of public pension systems.
-As part of the "Save Italy" decree presented on 4 December 2011, the ministry presented a set of reforms of the Italian public pension system.
+As part of the Save Italy decree presented on 4 December 2011, the ministry presented a set of reforms of the Italian public pension system.
 The country needed to change laws because they were unable to pay salaries and contractors.
 In a moment of serious financial crisis, Fornero approved a pension reform program twenty days after she was appointed minister.
 The reforms contemplated a number of measures to cut public spending and increase revenue with a concomitant increase in pension contributions.
 The reform changed the pension system from a pay-as-you-go to a notional defined contribution (NDC) system.
 This reform was unpopular with many Italian citizens because it raised the retirement age requirement.
 Fornero also froze all pensions for two years.

-The pension reform resulted in the so-called "exodus case" of 2012; this affair was at the centre of political and social disputes, as well as ideological and social clashes between workers' unions and the Monti government, with various controversies in the political arena and several debates within the Confindustria.
-The parliamentary clash ended on 4 July 2012 when the Chamber of Deputies rejected a no-confidence motion filed against Fornero by the Italia dei Valori party together with the Lega Nord party.
+The pension reform resulted in the exodus case of 2012; this affair was at the centre of political and social disputes, as well as ideological and social clashes between workers' unions and the Monti government, with various controversies in the political arena and several debates within the Confindustria.
+The parliamentary clash ended on 4 July 2012, when the country's Chamber of Deputies rejected a no-confidence motion filed against Fornero by the Italia dei Valori party together with the Lega Nord party.

 Controversy

 Fornero was accused by many journalists, media, and politicians belonging to opposition parties of acting with a snobbish attitude towards the problems of common people during the economic crisis.
-Her statement that "nowadays, a job would not be a right anymore" became quite famous.
+Her statement that "nowadays, a job would not be a right anymore", as told in a Wall Street Journal interview, became quite famous.

 In December 2011, shortly after her appointment to the government post, Fornero cried publicly while presenting new austerity measures.

 Personal life

-Fornero is married to economist and journalist Mario Deaglio; they have two children together: Silvia Deaglio, who is an associate professor of medical genetics at the University of Turin; and Andrea Deaglio, a film director.
-In 2012, Silvia was criticized for teaching genetics at the same university where both her parents worked, as well as for managing a fund operated by Intesa Sanpaolo, whose vice president at the time was her mother Elsa.
-In November of the same year, a letter was sent to the university, bearing a French stamp, containing threats against Silvia.
+Fornero is married to economist and journalist Mario Deaglio.
+They have two children together: Silvia Deaglio, who is an associate professor of medical genetics at the University of Turin; and Andrea Deaglio, a film director.
+In 2012, Silvia was criticized for teaching genetics at the same university where both her parents worked, as well as for managing a fund operated by Intesa Sanpaolo, whose vice president at the time was her mother.
+In November 2012, a letter was sent to the university, bearing a French stamp, containing threats against Silvia.